Cantonal Family Affair

 For centuries, Neuchâtel was the seat and (lucrative) job machine of the Counts of Neuchâtel and their German, French and Prussian successors (1395-1857).

-The citizens of La Chaux-de-Fonds resisted in 1830-31 (in vain) and 1848 (successfully) the claims of the Prussian king — so to speak, the industrial revolution against the ancien régime in Neuchâtel.
+The citizens of La Chaux-de-Fonds resisted in 1830-31 (in vain) and 1848 (successfully) the claims of the Prussian king, so to speak, the industrial revolution against the ancien régime in Neuchâtel.

 La Chaux-de-Fonds remains the canton’s UNESCO World Heritage Site, just as Neuchâtel is the university town.
+Both cities have a rich cultural life and entrepreneurial spirit.
+They’ll also be positioned and fully embedded in the Confederacy.

 The rivalry is not a ‘Graben’ but a family affair.